shaefelinger/codepedia/src/CSS/flexbox.md

 In the example above, all divs with the class container are flex containers.
 If they have children, the children are flex items.

-- A div with the declaration `display: flex;` will remain block level — no other elements will appear on the same line as it.
+- A div with the declaration `display: flex;` will remain block level — no other elements will appear on the same line
 - But it will change the behavior of its child elements: Child elements will not begin on new lines.
 - `display: inline-flex` creates flex containers that are also inline elements -> allows multiple flex containers to appear inline with each other.
-- wenn der content nicht passt, dann wächst der parent
+- if the content doesn't fit, the parent will grow
-- wenn alle `flex-grow:1` haben, sind alle gleich gross
+- all elements have the same size, if they all have  `flex-grow:1`
 - Step 1: make Item as small as possible, Step 2: try to apply grow
 - all flex items shrink proportionally when the flex container is too small.
 - If a `max-width` is set for an element, it will not grow larger than that even if there is more space